Best things to do in Pittsburgh

 What is it?
 The Great Allegheny Passage (or GAP) rail trail runs along the riverfront all the way to Washington, D.C.

 Why go?
 With its bridges and byways, Pittsburgh can be a travesty to navigate by car, but pedal around and things get easier.
 Even if you aren't ready to attempt the 'Burgh portion of the 150-mile GAP trail, it's still worth renting some wheels.
-Whatever you do, bike across a bridge, because the City of Bridges boasts an astonishing 446 of 'em.
+Whatever you do, bike across at least one of the 446 bridges – they don't call it the City of Bridges for nothing.